-Page speed has been the center of discussion for the SEO community lately, with much impetus given on Google’s new speed metric WebVitals.
+Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

-Google and other search engines were very vocal about the fact that user engagement is a significant ranking factor for quite some time.
-The webmasters have been trying to reach the best page speed score since then.
+Google and other search engines have been vocal that user engagement is a significant ranking factor for quite some time.
+So naturally, web admins have been trying to reach the best page speed score since then.

-The optimization efforts are based around a few myths about the ideal page speed score.
-If you have a question regarding page speed and Web Core Vitals, don’t hesitate to reach out to us.
+The optimization efforts are based on a few myths about the ideal page speed score.
+If you have a question regarding page speed and Web Core Vitals, don’t hesitate to reach out.

-However, this was put to an end with the introduction of Core WebVitals by Google.
+However, this was ended with the introduction of Core WebVitals by Google.

 The announcement of the new WebVitals metrics has steered clear of all controversies surrounding page speed.

-Websites these days are concentrating more on the accumulated scores that show up on tools like Pagespeed Insights, Pingdom, and GTMetrics, Measure, and WebPageTest.org.
+These days, websites are concentrating more on the accumulated scores on tools like Pagespeed Insights, Pingdom, GTMetrics, Measure, and WebPageTest.org.

-There is no doubt that advanced tools that are effective in checking the speed of a web page.
-But the focus shouldn’t be on the overall speed score but rather individual ones that matter to the users.
+There is no doubt that advanced tools are effective in checking the speed of a web page.
+But the focus shouldn’t be on the overall speed score but on individual ones that matter to the users.

-Google’s Core WebVitals metrics have been introduced to make sure the webmasters spend quality time improving the speed metrics that matter to the users more than anything else.
+Google’s Core WebVitals metrics have been introduced to ensure the web admins spend quality time improving the speed metrics that matter to the users more than anything else.

 WebVitals, according to Google, is a unified metric that analyzes the speed signals required to deliver a superior user experience on the web.

-The pre-announcement of Google confirms that WebVital compliance is going to be the latest entry to Google’s ranking signals starting 2021.
-Its already in play for 2020 and dev teams need to start working on Core Vitals quickly.
+The pre-announcement of Google confirms that WebVital compliance will be the latest entry to Google’s ranking signals starting in 2021.
+It’s already in play for 2021, and dev teams must quickly begin working on Core Vitals.

-Website owners need to ensure that user experience metrics such as core web vitals, mobile-friendliness, safe browsing, HTTP security, are taken into consideration to ward off any impact from future Google Algorithm Updates.
+Website owners must ensure that user experience metrics such as core web vitals, mobile-friendliness, safe browsing, and HTTP security are considered to ward off any impact from future Google Algorithm Updates.

 Core Web Vitals Metrics

-The core WebVitals is an important metric introduced in May 2020 by Google.
+The core WebVitals is a critical metric introduced in May 2020 by Google.
 It is a score assigned to a page based on site speed, responsiveness, and visual stability.
 Google classifies these three metrics as follows: